Businesskasper/psvmdeployment/docs/1_prerequisites.md

 You can setup your machine by invoking [ps/setup.ps1](../ps/setup.ps1).
 The script will take following actions:
-1. Enables Hyper-V (if it's not already enabled)
+1. Enable Hyper-V (if it's not already enabled)
-2. Enables TLS 1.0 and 1.1 since they are required by PowerShellGet
+2. Enable TLS 1.0 and 1.1 since they are required by PowerShellGet
-3. Installs NuGet
+3. Install or update NuGet
-4. Installs PowerShellGet
+4. Install or update PowerShellGet
-5. Registers PSGallery as default and trusted PowerShellGet Provider
+5. Register the PSGallery as the default and trusted PowerShellGet provider